strongloop/strongloop.com2/_posts/2016-06-28-type-hinting-in-javascript.md

     ...
 ```

 You don&#8217;t want to have to read this complex JSON file each time you want to find the name of a key or remember the type of a property.
-Furthermore, it&#8217;s not possible to document this structure in the file itself because JSON does not allow comments.[*](#note-on-documenting-json){#documenting-json} Let&#8217;s create a Typescript declaration called `config.d.ts` to describe this configuration object, and put it in a directory in the project called `types/`.
+Furthermore, it&#8217;s not possible to document this structure in the file itself because JSON does not allow comments.[*](#note-on-documenting-json) Let&#8217;s create a Typescript declaration called `config.d.ts` to describe this configuration object, and put it in a directory in the project called `types/`.

 ```js
 declare namespace Demo{